-Folk, World, Acoustic, Celtic, Blues and Community Music.
+Folk, World, Acoustic, Celtic, Blues.

 Tradewinds Folk Events is a Not for Profit group providing a new venue for beautiful music.

 We bring a delicatessen of the best folk, world, acoustic, blues from professional & semi-professional artists.
 Expect a comfortable, ambient setting at affordable prices.
 Either at the Dungeon or a House Concert, often to take advantage of a Touring Artist’s brief visit.

 “We so enjoyed playing at your wonderful venue & the opportunity to play two full & varied sets.
 You’ve got the magic formula right, great sound, intimate lighting & feel, a supportive listening audience, generous & welcoming organizers, thanks Carole Garland, Peter Allsop and crew.
 You have created a destination venue & word is spreading.”
 Rosie McDonald – RAPT

 Hi Folks here’s our latest news: